fdehau/tui-rs/CONTRIBUTING.md

 - The code should conform to the default format enforced by `rustfmt`.
 - The code should not contain common style issues `clippy`.

-You can also check most of those things yourself locally using `cargo make ci` which will offer you a shorter feedback loop.
+If you install [cargo-make](https://sagiegurari.github.io/cargo-make/), you can also check most of those things yourself locally by running `cargo make ci`, which will offer you a shorter feedback loop.

 ## Tests